After declining option, Harrell ultimately coming back to Sixers

 Harden exercised his $35.6 million player option last week.
 The Sixers have explored potential trades centered around the 10-time All-Star.

 Since free agency began, the team has added two centers in Harrell and Mo Bamba.
-They've also agreed to a one-year deal with 34-year-old guard Patrick Beverley, who's been teammates previously with Harden, Harrell, and Tobias Harris.
+The Sixers have also agreed to a one-year deal with 34-year-old guard Patrick Beverley, who's been teammates previously with Harden, Harrell, and Tobias Harris.
 Georges Niang, Jalen McDaniels, and Shake Milton have headed elsewhere.